 #1.
 Maybe Baby by Haley Nahman

 When I was preparing for an interview at a site that wrote about fashion, I stumbled upon Haley’s interview with Heroine and subsequently discovered the publication that she was writing for: ManRepeller.
 What draws me to Haley’s writing is her self-reflexivity and ability to put words to complex emotions in an eloquent manner that speaks to the reader’s heart.
 I enjoy and often reread her advice on relationships, career and writing, which includes descriptive and honest reflections about her experiences.
 You could say that Haley is my literary hero at the moment.
-I trawl the internet for her interviews for her book recommendation and to find out more about her writing process.
+I trawl the internet for her interviews for her book recommendations and to find out more about her writing process.